Answer by Diane Eager

 Adam is the first created man.
 His creation is clearly described in Genesis 2:4-24, where we are told God made Adam from “dust of the ground,” i.e. raw materials.
 He was not derived from any pre-existing animal.

 Eve was the first woman.
-She was made after Adam, and she was not made from the ground, but from Adam’s side when God put him to sleep.
+She was made after Adam, but she was not made from the ground.
+She was made from tissue taken from Adam’s side when God put him to sleep.
 Thus Adam and Eve were one flesh and their unique creation differed from all other creatures God made.

 It is also of interest to note that God named Adam, but Adam named Eve.